 - Five employees connect remotely to the same computer to run Office.

 - Multiple employees use Office on a computer that's located in a conference room or some other public space in the company.

 Office 365 Data Loss Prevention

 Microsoft can scan all of your data and identify sensitive information like credit card numbers, social security numbers, passwords, and then automatic actions tied to them.
-For example, if an employee is clicks send on an email that contains a social security number, the DLP rule can automatically encrypt the email, it can create a pop up that educates the employee on 'good security manners' so that your employees become vigilant, or it could simply stop the email from being sent.
-There realm of possibilities for rule and action creation is truly endless, giving your IT team incredible control over company data, giving them the tools they need to prevent data breaches.
+For example, if an employee clicks "send" on an email that contains a social security number, the DLP (Data Loss Prevention) rule can automatically encrypt the email.
+Further, it can create a pop up that educates the employee on 'good security manners' so that your employees become better education.
+DLP can also simply stop the email from being sent in the first place.
+It's up to you.
+The realm of possibilities for rule and action creation is truly endless, which means your IT team gets the essential control over data they need to prevent data breaches.
 Skip to minute-mark 4:04 on the video below to see DLP in action!

 Microsoft's technical document offers the following 5 examples of DLP policies: